Skip to content

 2. Sustainable forestry policy or commitment applies to all suppliers?

-The company has a sustainability policy that covers multiple dimensions of sustainability across all operations covering both social and environmental issues which applies to all suppliers.
+The company has published a sustainable forestry policy which applies to all suppliers.

 3. High-level position of responsibility for sustainability?